shabaz123/MiniExperimenter/index.md

 ## Introduction
 This project aims to connect sensors and compute capability in a friendly, easy-to-explore manner for science experiments.
-The project can be used to link Casio calculators and sensors, for local processing (edge compute) and for Internet of Things (IoT) experiements.
+The project can also be used to link Casio calculators and sensors, for local processing (edge compute) and for Internet of Things (IoT) experiements.
 The project can use mostly off-the-shelf hardware, and only three wires need to be soldered.

 <img src="https://github.com/shabaz123/MiniExperimenter/raw/main/images/casio-example-.jpg" width="320" style="float:left">